 By late Summer the blossoms start to change color and their texture becomes more papery; this is the time I cut some of the prettiest stems for drying.
 You can see my super easy method for drying hydrangeas here.

-Above a kitchen hutch I also used a few stems of dried hydrangeas.
+Above a kitchen hutch, I also used a few stems of dried hydrangeas along with painted pumpkins, lamb’s ear stems, rattan pumpkins, and pine cones.

 4. Fall Door Decor